 - TB Test

-- Oral Proficiency Interview (OPI—for Foreign Language Students only.
+- Oral Proficiency Interview (OPI-for World Languages only)

-- Student Teaching (with a grade of C or better)
+- Pass Student Teaching (with a grade of C or better)

 - Successful completion of the edTPA